|

 The Swine Market premises are quite

 want to take the building over.
-Of course, Swine Market, is part of

-There has always been a
+THERE has always been a

 Woolworth's store in Nantwich in my life time, although when I first